nomiddleman/nomiddleman-woocommerce/README.txt

 * MPK Validation is more strict

 = 2.2.1 =
-* Improved the way we handle enabling/disabling of Woocommerce gateway
+* Improved the way we handle enabling/disabling of WooCommerce gateway

 = 2.2.0 =
 * Added Privacy Mode support for DASH